isacssouza/erlgrind/README.md

 Converting to callgrind is simple, just type:
     ./erlgrind_script outfile.fprof outfile.cgrind

-Then you can open outfile.cgrind with a tool like kcachegrind.
+Then you can open outfile.cgrind with a tool like [kcachegrind][http://kcachegrind.sourceforge.net/html/Home.html].